 A student must have a 2.0 cumulative GPA to graduate.
-Students who have completed the core requirements but have six hours or less of remaining graduation requirements in their concentration may participate in the Commencement ceremony, i.e. "walk."
+Students who have six hours or less of non-core requirements remaining may participate in the commencement ceremony, i.e. "walk."
 However, these students will be considered graduates of the term in which they completed all requirements.
+These requirements apply to College Credit Plus (CCP) students as well.
+CCP students will not be awarded a diploma or transcript indicating degree requirements have been completed until the Registrar receives official high school transcripts indicating all secondary school requirements were fulfilled.

-Diplomas will be held until all financial and academic obligations to the College have been met.
-Other circumstances preventing a student from "walking" in the spring Commencement Ceremony may be subject to review by the Academic Dean.
-Only the Academic Dean may permit individuals who did not meet the above criteria to "walk" at the spring Commencement.
+Transcripts will be held until all financial obligations to the College have been met.
+Other circumstances preventing a student from "walking" in the spring commencement ceremony may be subject to review by the Academic Dean.
+Only the Academic Dean may permit individuals who do not meet the above criteria to "walk" at the Spring Commencement.